 For idealistic INFPs, success often means having the freedom to live a moral, beautiful, and virtuous life.
 Success in the conventional sense (power, prestige, money) doesn't matter as much as pursuing your passions, expressing yourself creatively, and growing without restraint.

 Unfortunately for INFPs, these idealist qualities can be difficult to manage in the real world.
 The career fields you are naturally suited for (the arts, counseling, education) aren't always respected, and others may not understand the "higher goals" you seek to achieve.
 In work and in life, you are acutely aware that others are judging you against standards that clash with your value system, which cheapens the experience for you.
 Even if you are objectively successful, you might not feel it because success, for an INFP, feels like an all-or-nothing event.
 You are notoriously hard on yourself for not always living up to the standards you promote.

 So how can INFPs feel successful and satisfied with their careers and lives?
 The answer lies in doing less, not more.
-Here are seven recommendations which could help you lead an authentically successful life, whatever your goals.
+If your personality test results have pointed you to the INFP type, here are seven recommendations which could help you lead an authentically successful life—whatever your goals.

 #1: Stop living according to the expectations of other people

 If you want to shape and live your own successful life, you will always end up disappointing someone.
 Parents, partners, bosses, colleagues, friends - at some point, they will all tell you to knuckle down, get a secure job, go for the promotion, or go for some other outcome that doesn't feel right to you.
 Trying to meet other people's expectations is a sure-fire way to get drained, disconnected, and lost in the crowd.
 INFPs experience success by focusing on their own ideals, not by becoming something they're not.